 - Next you can pull in to the carpark at the Big Apple for some photos of the kids holding up or pretending to take bite out of the apple.

-- Walk next-door to see the quaint historic Thulimbah Railway Siding (p.s. trains only pass here about once per month) and across the road to the Heritage Estate Church Cellar Door if the adults want to slip in a little wine tasting.
+- Walk next-door to see the quaint historic Thulimbah Railway Siding (p.s. trains only pass here about once per month).

 - Next follow Amiens Road about 2kms and tell the kids to spot the Castle!
 Castle Glen is a wine/spirits/liqueur-maker inside a large medieval style castle.
 Stopping here will depend on the age of your kids, as younger kids will find many bottles within arms reach very tempting.